 CU News Corps

-CU News Corps is an investigative and explanatory news project offered through the Journalism Department in the College of Media, Communication and Information at the University of Colorado Boulder.
-CU News Corps distributes student-produced news stories, multimedia work and interactive information to Colorado and national media outlets.
-CU News Corps students have won several awards for their reporting from organizations such as the Denver Press Club and the Society of Professional Journalists.
+CU News Corps is a capstone course that puts students in an environment to develop the kind of in-depth investigative and explanatory reporting skills necessary to compete and flourish in real-world newsrooms.
+Offered through the Department of Journalism, CU News Corps works with other media outlets to both pair undergraduate journalism majors and graduate students with working journalists and to distribute student-produced news stories, multimedia work and interactive information to local and national media outlets.
+Students have won several awards for their reporting from organizations such as the Denver Press Club and the Society of Professional Journalists.

 Media Archaeology Lab

 The Media Archaeology Lab houses the largest collection in North America of still functioning media from the early 20th century through the 21st century.
 Everything in the lab is meant to be turned on and played with.
 From phonograph plays and magic lanterns, to typewriters, word processors, early computers from the 1970s through the 2000s, the lab gives students, researchers, and artists the rare opportunity to have hands-on access to historically important devices of all kinds.
 The lab believes that having the opportunity to experience how things were can help to envision how things could be.

 The lab is generously supported by CMCI and the Department of English.

 NEST Studio for the Arts